lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 To enable comparison, all the overhead calculations in this section use AES-CCM with a tag length of 8 bytes (e.g.,  AES_128_CCM_8 or AES-CCM-16-64), a plaintext of 6 bytes, and the sequence number ‘05’.
 This follows the example in {{RFC7400}}, Figure 16.

-Note that the compressed overhead calculations for DLTS 1.2, DTLS 1.3, TLS 1.2 and TLS 1.3 are dependent on the parameters epoch, sequence number, and length, and all the overhead calculations are dependent on the parameter Connection ID when used.
+Note that the compressed overhead calculations for DLTS 1.2, DTLS 1.3, TLS 1.2 and TLS 1.3 are dependent on the parameters epoch, sequence number, and length (where applicable), and all the overhead calculations are dependent on the parameter Connection ID when used.
 Note that the OSCORE overhead calculations are dependent on the CoAP option numbers, as well as the length of the OSCORE parameters Sender ID and Sequence Number.
 The following calculations are only examples.

 {{summ-record}} gives a short summary of the message overhead based on different parameters and some assumptions.
 The following sections detail the assumptions and the calculations.